borgesf/Geertsma/README.md

 # Geertsma
 Matlab implementation of Geertsma's equation (Geerstma, 1973) for subsidence and inflation of a reservoir in a homgeneous medium.
 In-line syntax is described in  the comments.
 See the files for further documentation.

-- 'Geertsma' file: modeling function, with detailed explanation.

 - 'Geertsma_Checklist': runs a quick check on the functions.

+- 'Geertsma_Exact': calculates the vertical compaction on the line above and below a compacting disc

 - 'Geertsma_Example': runs a numerical example, with some plot suggestions.

+- 'Geertsma_Symbolic_ToolBox': modeling function, with detailed explanation.
+Use this if you have the symbolic toolbox installed

+- 'Geertsma_No_ToolBox': modeling function, with detailed explanation.
+Use this if you do not have the symbolic toolbox installed.
+Accuracy is slightly worse.

+- Other functions are numerical implementations necessary in the absence of the Symbolic Toolbox.

 Author:

-	Filipe Borges (filipe.borges@ntnu.no),
+	Filipe Borges (filipe.borges.7@gmail.com),
 	Norwegian University of Science and Technology.

 Updatde History: